 U.S. Privacy and Data Security Legislation Summary/Recap

-By Tim Wilson on in Web Analytics with 2 Comments
+By Tim Wilson on in Web Analytics with No Comments

 Andy Kennemer, VP of Social Marketing & Media at Resource Interactive, recently attended the NRF Washington Leadership Conference, which included a meeting of the Shop.org Policy Advisory Group (PAG) meeting, of which he is a member.
 A major focus of the PAG meeting was the increased legislative focus on privacy and data security.
 Andy agreed to summarize some of the highlights for me to share here.

 Legislation is cyclical, and we’re in a hot period right now.

 The focus of our meeting was discussing in detail the various legislative actions in Congress regarding both online privacy and data security.
 These two issues are separate, but related, and the more they are mixed together in legislation, the more complicated and ambiguous it will make things for retailers and brands.

 - The FTC’s attempt to establish rule-making authority through a new US Privacy Framework proposal;

 - Rep Boucher’s attempt to introduce an online privacy bill, which primarily would support the notion of consumer opt-IN to 3rd party tracking; and

 - Sen. Pryor introduced a bill addressing Commerce Data Security.

 The FTC is likely to release a final “staff report” on this matter sometime this year.
 The Boucher and Pryor bills never made it to the floor for debate.

 This year, mainly in the last 3 months, we have seen a flurry of activity like never before.